peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ### CSR and Certificate Requirements

-When using this challenge type, there are a few requirements imposed on the certificate signing request (CSR) and the issued certificate:
+When using this challenge type, there are a few requirements imposed on the certificate signing request (CSR) and the issued X.509 Certificate:

 * Both the CSR and the certificate MUST include a public key corresponding to the key used to satisfy the challenge.